USB device stack:

 You'll have a bit of trouble using that part with that wide spread of a range of a threshold for level translation.
 The BJT transistors have a input threshold of around 0.7V with a much smaller spread, so it can easily work down to 1.x volt range and not limited for 3.3V.
 I/O voltages are going down these days and 3.3V is only the first stop.

 This is just here to show that discrete bidirectional level translation can be done using discrete parts that I have lying around.
-For any logic translation, I would not recommend this circuit as...Read more »
+For any logic translation, I would not recommend this circuit as it has a very high input capacitance that would load your circuit at high frequency.
+There are much better...Read more »